 In addition, in connection with the preparation of the financial statements for the second quarter of 2022, we also identified and corrected an immaterial error related to the revaluation of the liability associated with the same warrants issued to Trinity Capital.
 The error was made in the previously issued unaudited condensed consolidated financial statements as of and for the period ended March 31, 2022 as disclosed in Notes 1 and 10 to the unaudited condensed consolidated financial statements included elsewhere in this Quarterly Report on Form 10-Q/A. We corrected the immaterial error in our condensed consolidated financial statements as of and for the period ended June 30, 2022.
-However, as part of our restatement of the financial statements for the quarter ended March 31, 2022 and June 30, 2022, we have reversed such prior correction and instead have reflected such correction in the restated unaudited condensed consolidated financial statements for the quarter ended March 31, 2022 and June 30, 2022, we have reversed such prior correction and instead have reflected such correction in the restated unaudited condensed consolidated financial statements for the quarter ended March 31, 2022 and June 30, 2022, we have reversed such prior correction and instead have reflected such correction in the restated unaudited condensed consolidated financial statements for the quarter ended March 31, 2022 included elsewhere in this Quarterly Report on Form 10-Q/A.
+However, as part of our restatement of the financial statements for the quarters ended March 31, 2022 and June 30, 2022, we have reversed such prior correction and instead have reflected such correction in the restated unaudited condensed consolidated financial statements for the quarter ended March 31, 2022, included in a separate amendment to the Quarterly Report on Form 10-Q for such period.

 In connection with the preparation of the financial statements for the third quarter of 2022, we discovered that the previously identified material weakness led to additional material errors related to the valuation of the Earn-out liability and the Private Warrant liability that affected the previously issued unaudited condensed consolidated financial statements as of and for the periods ended March 31, 2022 and June 30, 2022.
-These errors were corrected in the restated unaudited condensed consolidated financial statements as of and for the period ended March 31, 2022 included elsewhere in this Quarterly Report on Form 10-Q/A and through a separate restatement of the previously issued financial statements for June 30, 2022.
+These errors were corrected in the restated unaudited condensed consolidated financial statements as of and for the period ended March 31, 2022, included in a separate amendment to the Quarterly Report on Form 10-Q for such period, and June 30, 2022, included elsewhere in this Quarterly Report on Form 10-Q/A for such period.
 See Note 1 to the unaudited condensed consolidated financial statements included elsewhere in this Quarterly Report on Form 10-Q/A for further detail on the impact to the previously issued financial statements.

 Our management previously concluded that this material weakness in our internal control over financial reporting was due to the fact that at the time we initially identified the material weakness, we did not have sufficient accounting resources and did not have the necessary business processes and related internal controls formally designed and implemented to address the accounting and financial reporting requirements related to these complex instruments.
-Our design and implementation of controls to evaluate and monitor the accounting for complex financial instrument liabilities were still not adequate as of March 31, 2022 due to the reasons described above.
+Our design and implementation of controls to evaluate and monitor the accounting for complex financial instrument liabilities were still not adequate as of June 30, 2022 due to the reasons described above.

-As a result of the foregoing, management concluded that our disclosure controls and procedures were not effective at the reasonable assurance level as of the end of the quarterly period ended March 31, 2022.
+As a result of the foregoing, management concluded that our disclosure controls and procedures were not effective at the reasonable assurance level as of the end of the quarterly period ended June 30, 2022.
 Our management is in the process of undertaking a remediation plan and is taking steps to remediate the material weakness.
 The material weakness will not be considered remediated until such time as management designs and implements effective controls that operate for a sufficient period of time and concludes, through testing, that these controls are effective.